twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 But as PHP functions, macros don't have access to the current template variables.

-Macros can be defined in any template, and always need to be "imported" before being used (see the Import section for more information):
+Macros can be defined in any template, and need to be "imported" before being used (see the Import section for more information):

     [twig]
     {% import "forms.html" as forms %}